Skip to main content

 Can you imagine waking up one day to find that you've been transformed into an insect?
 How do you think you would react?

-If the thought of it alone gives you the heebie-jeebies, don't worry - you're not alone.
+If the thought of it alone makes you uncomfortable, don't worry - you're not alone.
 But for the protagonist of Franz Kafka's classic novel The Metamorphosis, this nightmare becomes a reality.
 In today's post, we'll be exploring the themes and symbolism of Kafka's transformative tale.

 Synopsis: